improbable-eng/etcd-cluster-operator/docs/design/backups.md

 A controller will be watching for these resources.
 When an `EtcdBackup` resource is deployed the controller will start taking the backup in the specified way, publishing an event to notify that the backup has started.
 Once the backup has been taken, the an event will be created to notify that the backup is being uploaded, and it will be pushed to the given destination.
-Once this is complete, an event will notify completion, and the resource will be removed.
+Once this is complete, an event will notify completion, we'll also update the resource state to `Complete`.
+If an error occured during the backup process, this will also be shown by setting the resource status to `Failed`.

 ## Backup Schedule Resource